-The grand opening of Universal Orlando’s Wizarding World of Harry Potter on June 18, 2010 drew thousands of guests from around the world.
-The overwhelming popularity of the new theme park attraction created a line reported to be longer than 9 hours just to enter the new area within Islands of Adventure.
+The grand opening of Universal Orlando’s Wizarding World of Harry Potter on June 18, 2010, drew thousands of Guests from around the world.
+The overwhelming popularity of the new theme park attraction created a line reported to be longer than 9 hours to enter the new area within Islands of Adventure.

 Here Kevin recounts his time spent braving the crowds to catch a glimpse of the Wizarding World of Harry Potter as it officially opened.
 (It should be noted that Kevin’s actions and opinions are entirely his own and do not represent Inside the Magic.)